 Zucker reached his peak with the Wild in the 2017-18 NHL season.
 He showed signs of top-six potential, putting up a career-high 64 points (33 of which were goals).
 The bad news is that offense was nowhere to be found once the playoffs began.
 He failed to record a point in five postseason games as the Wild were eliminated by the Winnipeg Jets, 4-1, in the first round.

-After all, Zucker has just 30 points in 53 games since the trade and the Penguins are still on the hook for his $11 million cap hit over the next two seasons.
+After all, Zucker has just 65 points in 117 games since the trade and the Penguins are still on the hook for his $5.5 million cap hit for this season.
 Still, if he would’ve maintained his 60-point production for more than a season, there’s a good chance that he still could’ve been with the Wild today.

 Late Rounds (4th – 7th)